-Investors in People was set up by the United Kingdom government in 1991 as a non-departmental public body to help businesses with staff training and development.
+Investors in People was created by the United Kingdom government in 1991, as a non-departmental public body to help businesses with staff training and development.

-The organisation decided after five years it was time to upgrade their existing software to develop a new website.
-There were two main goals, to streamline the process of content creation and publishing.
-On the existing system, it could take a day or two to format and publish a form or document.
-Second, he wanted to make it easier for people to find what they wanted on the site.
+After five years, the organisation decided it was time to upgrade their existing software to develop a new website.
+There were two main goals: streamline the process of content creation and publishing (it was taking up to two days to format and publish a document on the existing system), and make it easier for people to find what they were looking for on the site.

-Utilising some of the features of SharePoint the such as the search features website visitors have used the new capability to unearth documents “even we didn’t know we had.”
+Utilising some of the features of SharePoint, including search, website visitors have used the new capability to unearth documents “even we didn’t know we had.”

-For those responsible for creating content for the website they use everyday programs like Microsoft Office Word to create the content and upload it to an internal-only version of the Web site.
-Every night, any new content is automatically copied over to the live site.
-It is very straightforward and easy to use.
-This means that content on the site is more up to date and easier to maintain.
+Content creators use everyday programs -like Microsoft Word- to create content, and upload it to an internal-only version of the website.
+Any new content is automatically copied over to the live site on a nightly basis.
+This is a straightforward and easy-to-use use system, ensuring site content is current and easier to maintain.

-The updated system has changed the behaviour of the site’s traffic drastically.
-While the number of visitors is the same, people are staying longer on the site and reading more material.
-More important, the number of people requesting information packs has increased by as much as 30 percent.
-Since this is the primary goal of the Web site.
+The updated system has changed the behaviour of site traffic drastically.
+While the number of visitors has remained the same, the length of time spent on site has increased, and people are reading more material.
+More importantly, the number of people requesting information packs has increased by as much as 30%; this is the primary goal of the website.

 “We see it as a massive improvement over what we had before.
 For a limited development effort on our part, it’s extremely powerful and useful for customers.”